le-huy-jh/Exercise/Exercise 9/answer.md

  Branch feature/delete user still alives.
 We can merge normally, but because we use revert the history commit is longer Update solution: create branch from prod at commit before merging.

+ After git reset, on master branch not show old commit. but on feature/delete-user that commits still alive.

 ### Case 1
 Create branch from feature/create-user